supalapka/Template-To-PDF-Creator/README.md

 #### Run `docker compose up `
 - This will start SQL Server and the API
 - Open in browser: http://localhost:8080/swagger/index.html
+- First launch could be long because Puppeteer requires chromium and on the app start it will download it once

 #
 #